mthygesen2/JS-Git-Api/README.md

-# _About Mao_
+# _Epicodus Code Review: GitHub API _

-#### _This is a epicodus project that will explain to the projects that we are working on along with a little Description of who I am, Jaunary 8, 2016_
+#### _This is a epicodus project that will use the GitHub API and will bring up public repositories by searching by user name._

 #### By _**Mao Thygesen**_

 ## Description

-_This application will showcase all of the projects that are done by Mao Thygesen along with her partners throughout week one of Epicodus.
-It will also contain a short biography about Mao._
+_This application will show all the public repositories by searching by user name.
+It will also show avatar image, name, location of the user.
+For each repository it will also list the description of the repository if it is available._

 ## Setup/Installation Requirements

-* _There is no Requirements to set up._
+* _Go to GitHub._
+* _Download zip file_
+*_Install_

 ## Known Bugs